Mike-C-Sanders/Mike-C-Sanders-Blog/README.md

 # Mike-C-Sanders-Blog
-Sample Blog Page using CSS &amp; HTML
+Sample Blog Page using CSS &amp; HTML.

+Outcome: to design a blog site with two pages, one post and one main page.

 ## Directory Info